-- (1) If a chief executive officer is the subject of a finding under section 82A(3)(a) or a finding under section 87(3)(a)(i) in respect of a section 94 breach of discipline, the Commissioner must recommend to the Governor that the chief executive officer be dismissed, and the Governor must dismiss the chief executive officer. - (2) If a chief executive officer - (a) is the subject of a finding under section 82A(3)(b) or a finding under section 87(3)(a)(ii) in respect of a breach of discipline other than a section 94 breach of discipline; and - (b) the Commissioner considers that the chief executive officer ought to be dismissed, the Commissioner must recommend to the Governor that the chief executive officer be dismissed, and the Governor must dismiss the chief executive officer.
+- If a chief executive officer is the subject of a finding under (1) section 82A(3)(a) or a finding under section 87(3)(a)(i) in respect of a section 94 breach of discipline, the Commissioner must recommend to the Governor that the chief executive officer be dismissed, and the Governor must dismiss the chief executive officer. - If a chief executive officer (2) - is the subject of a finding under section 82A(3)(b) or a finding under section 87(3)(a)(ii) in respect of a breach of discipline other than a section 94 breach of discipline; and - (b) the Commissioner considers that the chief executive officer ought to be dismissed, the Commissioner must recommend to the Governor that the chief executive officer be dismissed, and the Governor must dismiss the chief executive officer.

-90. Employing authority to notify employee of outcome of disciplinary matter if such a finding has been made against the employee, what action has been taken under this Division in relation to the employee, within the period prescribed in the Commissioner's instructions.
+90. Employing authority to notify employee of outcome of disciplinary matter whether or not the employee has been found under this (a) Division to have committed any breach of discipline alleged against him or her; and if such a finding has been made against the employee, what action has been taken under this Division in relation to the employee, within the period prescribed in the Commissioner's instructions.
 [Section 90 amended by No. 39 of 2010 s.
 103.]